 Secondhand cars are always available locally and on various forums/ebay but be careful unless you know the seller.

-You will need some method of charging your batteries – most people use a 12V car/leisure battery.
+You will need some method of charging your batteries – most people use a 12V car/leisure battery and a suitable LiPo charger capable of fast charging (5A or higher) and Lipo Charging sack.

 It is useful to have a table and chair to sit at to work on your car.